In France, Gilles de Rais is remembered both for his service as a war hero with the French army and for murdering more than 100 children.

 On October 26, 1440, he was hanged.

-For centuries, people accepted the Church’s narrative as to the crimes committed by Gilles, with him even acting as the inspiration for the 1697 fairy tale “Bluebeard”.
+For centuries, people accepted the Church’s narrative as to the crimes committed by Gilles De Rais, with him even acting as the inspiration for the 1697 fairy tale “Bluebeard”.

 Though throughout history people, like King Charles VII, pamphleteers in the French Revolution, and 1920s essayist Salomon Reinach, have contested the Church’s ruling, it is only recently that the movement gained a greater foothold.

-English writer Margot K. Juby recently published a book claiming Rais’ innocence, citing the torture the ecclesial court used in obtaining confessions, as well as the lack of any physical evidence presented at the time of the over 100 murders he is said to have committed.
+English writer Margot K. Juby recently published The Martyrdom of Gilles de Rais, a book claiming Rais’ innocence that cites the torture the ecclesial court used in obtaining confessions, as well as the lack of any physical evidence presented at the time of the over 100 murders he is said to have committed.

 “It seems impossibly quaint in the 21st-century to read a text that fully accepts the validity of an Inquisition trial with the use of torture,” Juby said in reference to modern scholarship that asserts his’ guilt.